kodecocodes/swift-algorithm-club/Convex Hull/README.md

 - Keep on doing so on until no more points are left, the recursion has come to an end and the points selected constitute the convex hull.

-Our functioni will have the following defininition:
+Our function will have the following defininition:

 `findHull(points: [CGPoint], p1: CGPoint, p2: CGPoint)`